 Visiting Artist | February 15 - March 2, 2017

-Chris Schlichting comes to MANCC as a Visiting Artist for his first residency to work on his latest project, Trimming Macrame (working title), which is in the early stages of development.
-In this new work, Schlichting will build on his practice of creating intricate and evocative tapestries inspired by complex and layered cultural source material, and playfully merging notions of vernacular and classical forms.
-Most recently, his work has enlisted collaborators from disparate forms to explore how common language can emerge from generative processes that share time and space, and challenge conventional ideas of disciplinary boundaries.
-His research continues to focus on creating landscapes that consider the textures and charged histories that live inside sound, objects, movement, and architecture, to present juxtaposing ideas that challenge and support each other.
+Chris Schlichting came to MANCC as a Visiting Artist for his first residency to begin work on his project, Macrame.
+In this work, Schlichting is furthering his practice of weaving together ideas from complex and disparate cultural source material.
+His exploration looks at how common language can emerge from generative processes that share time and space, and challenge conventional ideas of disciplinary boundaries.

 Collaborators in Residence: Tristan Koepke, Laura Selle Virtucio, Maggie Zepp [dancers], Holly Bass [writer]